 With 11 years of experience in the music industry and in business, Purna has taught at both Concordia University and Carleton University, and has managed and collaborated on various audio/video productions, including “I Shot the Monkey” by Mackenzie 1st, which received rotation on MusiquePlus and MTV.
 She has initiated several songwriting projects and has worked closely with “Rock Camp For Girls and Gender Non-Conforming Youth” in Montreal as a Band Manager and a host/teacher for two workshops on "Home Studio Recording" and "Introduction to Songwriting".
 In 2019, she collaborated with FACTOR Canada for a presentation on music business planning, and was a speaker/workshop host at Le MaMA Festival & Convention in Paris, France, in 2018.
-She currently serves on the Board of Directors at the English Language Artist Network as a Corporate Representative, and she sits on their Inclusion Committee.
+She currently serves on the Board of Directors at the English Language Artist Network, both as their Corporate Representative, and she sits on their Inclusion Committee.
 She is also a Juror for FACTOR.